Learn to fuel the gymnast for optimal performance and longevity in the sport.

 Gymnast hydration, is there really much to it?
 Gymnastics culture has generally not supported adequate fueling and hydration due to a variety of issues, but right now we’re facing additional challenges re: COVID-19.
 Gyms are not allowing gymnasts to use the locker rooms for health and safety.
 So athletes are forced to be creative and find liquid carbohydrate sources that can cleanly be kept in a bottle for intra-workout fueling and hydration.

 It’s not that gymnasts aren’t allowed adequate hydration and nutrition during workouts.
 It’s just that most gyms (or parents) think liquid sugars like fruit juice or a sports drink are “toxic” and only want to support the use of fruit intra-workout.
 This comes from a fundamental misunderstanding of carbohydrate utilization during sport and metabolism.
 Start here for a primer before we dive into the role of carbohydrates in hydration.

 Hydration is the addition of adequate liquid to bodily tissues.
 Liquids or fluid moistens the body’s tissues (eyes, nose, mouth) and the muscles are composed of 75% water.
 That means the under-hydrated muscle will not have the pliability needed for optimal functioning and increases risk of injury.
 Hydration is also the medium through which nutrients, waste products, and oxygen travel through the blood and into the cells of the body.
 If your gymnast doesn’t have proper hydration, there won’t be adequate fluid to transport these nutrients.

 Hydration also provides lubrication to the joints.
-In a sport that demands supple muscles and flexible joints, we want to make sure dehydration is not the cause of decreased range of motion, flexibility, etc. Which, to some degree, is a modifiable factor in their performance and execution of skills.
+This sport demands supple muscles and flexible joints.
+So we want to make sure dehydration is not the cause of decreased range of motion, flexibility, etc. Which, to some degree, is a modifiable factor in their performance and execution of skills.

 We also can’t ignore post-workout refueling and hydration.
-I’ll touch on the re-hydration piece later in this post (see here for last week’s blog on recovery nutrition).
+I’ll touch on the re-hydration piece later in this post.
+Click here for last week’s blog on recovery nutrition.